odt1/ODT-Softcore/README.md

 None.
 Deal with it.
 For now.

 ## Notes:
-No, you cannot use your new fastly mined bitcoins for barters.
+- No, you cannot use your new fastly mined bitcoins for barters.
 Because of well, reasons.
 Like inflation, man.
+It hits all of us.
+No one cares about crypto anymore, except you and your nerd friend Mechanic.